MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     If there was a directory structure present, it is preserved.
 However, you must alter your code to prepend the directory **src** to the path.

 > [!NOTE]
 > Because the zip file mechanism is the only way to add custom Python modules, it might be difficult to work with large modules or many modules.
-In such cases, we recommend the new [Azure ML Workbench](https://docs.microsoft.com/azure/machine-learning/preview/how-to-configure-your-ide), a preview feature that has improved support for Python environments.
+In such cases, we recommend the new [Azure ML Workbench](https://docs.microsoft.com/azure/machine-learning/preview/how-to-configure-your-ide), a preview feature that greatly expands support for Python environments.

 ### My run failed.
 How do I debug Python code and fix it?